-We at Travel Montana love being active outdoors, which is why all our vacations incorporate some sort of physical activity.
+We at Travel Montana love being active outdoors, which is why most of our vacations incorporate some sort of physical activity.
 But we also recognize a vacation needs to include non-active events, which is why we created this list of the Top 10 Things to Do in Montana.

 #10 Grizzly and Wolf Discovery Center

-The Grizzly and Wolf Discovery Center is a not-for-profit wildlife park and museum in West Yellowstone whose primary mission is to provide visitors to the Yellowstone area an opportunity to observe, understand and appreciate grizzly bears and gray wolves.
+The Grizzly and Wolf Discovery Center is a not-for-profit wildlife park and museum in the town of West Yellowstone whose primary mission is to provide visitors to the Yellowstone area an opportunity to observe, understand and appreciate grizzly bears and gray wolves.
 It is especially impressive to see the bears up close and – if you are lucky – ripping apart a cooler being sent to the center to see if it is bear proof.
-(Main photo courtesy of the Grizzly & Wolf Discovery Center.)

 #9 World Museum of Mining